cfillion/reapack-index/README.md

 ```

 ```
-Options:
+Modes:
+    -c, --check                      Test every package including uncommited changes and exit -s, --scan [COMMIT]              Scan new commits (default) or a specific commit Indexer options:
     -a, --[no-]amend                 Reindex existing versions
-    -c, --check                      Test every package including uncommited changes and exit -i, --ignore PATH                Don't check or index any file starting with PATH -n, --name NAME                  Set the name shown in ReaPack for this repository -U, --url-template TEMPLATE=auto Set the template for implicit download links -o, --output FILE=./index.xml    Set the output filename and path for the index -l, --link LINK                  Add or remove a website link --donation-link LINK         Add or remove a donation link --ls-links                   Display the link list then exit -A, --about=FILE                 Set the about content from a file --remove-about               Remove the about content from the index --dump-about                 Dump the raw about content in RTF and exit --[no-]progress              Enable or disable progress information
+    -i, --ignore PATH                Don't check or index any file starting with PATH -U, --url-template TEMPLATE=auto Set the template for implicit download links -o, --output FILE=./index.xml    Set the output filename and path for the index Repository metadata:
+    -n, --name NAME                  Set the name shown in ReaPack for this repository -l, --link LINK                  Add or remove a website link --donation-link LINK         Add or remove a donation link --ls-links                   Display the link list then exit -A, --about=FILE                 Set the about content from a file --remove-about               Remove the about content from the index --dump-about                 Dump the raw about content in RTF and exit Misc options:
+        --[no-]progress              Enable or disable progress information
     -V, --[no-]verbose               Activate diagnosis messages
     -C, --[no-]commit                Select whether to commit the modified index